rubyonjets/jets/README.md

 ## How It Works

-With Jets, you focus on your business logic and Jets does the mundane work.
-You write application code called controllers, workers, and functions, and Jets uploads them to Lambda and API Gateway.
+You focus on your application logic and Jets does the mundane work.
+You write application code called controllers and workers and Jets uploads them to Lambda and API Gateway.

 ### Jets Controllers